SplattyDS/DynamicAllocationDecomp/README.md

 Feel free to use the source code here for your own projects, giving credit would be appreciated :).

+If you ever notice any inconsistencies with the original objects, feel free to create an issue or message me on Discord so I can investigate.

 ## General

 The source code in this repo uses a custom version of the SM64DS patch template headers.